Skip to Content

 4. Park Guell

-Gaudi’s magical wonderland, with its fascinating architectural details and epic views of the city, is definitely one of the most Instagrammable places in Barcelona.
+Gaudi’s magical wonderland, with its fascinating architectural details and epic views of the city, is definitely one of the best places to take pictures in Barcelona.
 Originally intended to be a private community for the city’s wealthy, the project was turned into a public park when it was abandoned after it went way over budget.

 Park Guell was named a UNESCO World Heritage Site in 1984 and today is the second most visited attraction in Barcelona.